jsenv/core/readme.md

 ![exploring command terminal screenshot](./docs/main/main-example-exploring-terminal.png)

-When you open that url in a browser you will a page called see jsenv exploring index
+When you open that url in a browser, a page called jsenv exploring index is shown.

 ![jsenv exploring index page screenshot](./docs/main/main-example-exploring-index.png)

-If you click `Math.max.test.html`, your file will be executed in the browser
+You can click a file to execute it inside the browser.
+Clicking `Math.max.test.html` loads an other page visible in the following image.

 ![test file page screenshot](./docs/main/main-example-exploring-file-a.png)

+As shown in the image above there is an empty blank page.
+It's because executing `Math.max.test.html` displays nothing on the page and execution did not throw.
+You can ignore the black toolbar at the bottom of the page for now.
+This toolbar is documented later.

-Then if you update `Math.max.test.js` to make it fail
+If you update `Math.max.test.html` to make it fail

 ```diff
 - const expected = 4
 + const expected = 3
 ```

-The browser will livereload the page and display the failure.
+The browser page is reloaded.
+Now page displays the failure.

 ![test file failing page screenshot](./docs/main/main-example-exploring-failing.png)

-There is also a system notification displayed.
+Jsenv also uses [Notification API](https://developer.mozilla.org/en-US/docs/Web/API/Notification) to display a system notification.

 ![test file failing notification screenshot](./docs/main/main-example-failing-notif.png)